MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSiteFileVersionBatchDeleteJob.md

 New-SPOSiteFileVersionBatchDeleteJob -Identity https://contoso.sharepoint.com/sites/site1 -DeleteBeforeDays 360
 ```

-Example 1 starts a file version batch trim job that will delete all file versions that are over 360 days old in all document libraries in the site collection.
+Example 1 starts a trim job that will delete all file versions that are over 360 days old in all document libraries in the site collection.

 ### EXAMPLE 2